OvJafri/JAX-EP/README.md

 ### Parameter Learning Results (NVIDIA Tesla P100)

-The parameter-learning pipeline recovers five cellular-kinetic and conductivity parameters — `tau_in`, `tau_out`, `tau_open`, `tau_close`, and `G_IL` — from simulated omnipolar EGMs, under a strict blind protocol: the ground-truth parameter values used to generate the target EGMs are never exposed to the optimizer, which sees only the resulting S1 and S2 electrogram signals.
+The parameter-learning pipeline recovers five cellular-kinetic and conductivity parameters: `tau_in`, `tau_out`, `tau_open`, `tau_close`, and `G_IL`  from simulated omnipolar EGMs, under a strict blind protocol: the ground-truth parameter values used to generate the target EGMs are never exposed to the optimizer, which sees only the resulting S1 and S2 electrogram signals.

 Recovery proceeds in two stages. **Phase 1** uses a Nelder–Mead curriculum that progressively fits the S2 electrogram's mean-squared error and shape-derived features (activation time, slew rate, peak-to-peak amplitude, activation-recovery interval) across all nine cliques. **Phase 2** refines this fit using finite-difference-gradient L-BFGS-B on the combined S1+S2 mean-squared error.